Gyrator

 Parameters

-1 1/ohm (by default).
+1 1/ohm (by default)

-Equivalent gyrator conductance .
+Equivalent gyrator conductivity .

 Initial value of input current i1 — initial value of input current i1

-Initial value of input current .
+Initial value of the input current .

 Initial value of input voltage v1 — initial value of input voltage v1

-Initial value of input voltage .
+The initial value of the input voltage .

 Initial value of output current i2 — initial value of output current i2

-0 (By default)
+0 (by default)

-Initial value of output current .
+Initial value of the output current .

 Initial value of output voltage v2 — initial value of output voltage v2

-0 (By default)
+0 (by default)

-Initial value of output voltage .
+The initial value of the output voltage .